<< Return to News

 The Connection Between Aging and the Gut Microbiome

 The human gut microbiome is complex, comprised of thousands of bacterial species.
 This diversity is key to keeping it healthy.
 However, as we age, gut microbiome diversity tends to diminish, particularly the populations of beneficial organisms that help maintain gut health.
-A decreasing population of good gut bacteria could lead to higher susceptibility to issues like leaky gut; this, in turn, could increase the persistent, systemic inflammation that is a hallmark of inflammaging.2,3
+A decreasing population of good gut bacteria could lead to higher susceptibility to issues like leaky gut; this, in turn, could increase the low-grade inflammation that is a hallmark of inflammaging.2,3

 Because of the relationship between aging and inflammation, the two create a negative cycle.
 Age-related decline of gut microbiome diversity can bring on inflammation, and that inflammation can lead to further deterioration of the gut microbiome.
 This is succinctly referred to as inflammaging.1,3